 It is recommended to configure the TOE to reject presented RSA keys with a key length below 2048 bit.
 RFC 8332 specifies the use of rsa-sha2-256 or rsa-sha2-512 in SSH.

+Public-key or certificate-based client authentication within the SSH protocol is based on demonstrated possession of a private key matching a public key associated with a given authorized account on a system.

+If x509v3-based authentication is claimed, the ST shall also include the appropriate FIA_X509_EXT SFRs.

+SSH client implementations that claim to support x509v3-based public key authentication algorithms are expected to be able to parse server certificates that comply with RFC 6187 Section 4 recommendations.

 FCS_SSHC_EXT.1.6 The TSF shall ensure that the SSH transport implementation uses [selection: hmac-sha1, hmac-sha1-96, hmac-sha2-256, hmac-sha2-512, AEAD_AES_128_GCM, AEAD_AES_256_GCM, implicit] as its data integrity MAC algorithm(s) and rejects all other MAC algorithm(s).

 RFC 5647 specifies the use of the AEAD_AES_128_GCM and AEAD_AES_256_GCM algorithms in SSH.
 As described in RFC 5647, AEAD_AES_128_GCM and AEAD_AES_256_GCM can only be chosen as MAC algorithms when the same algorithm is being used as the encryption algorithm.
 RFC 6668 specifies the use of the sha2 algorithms in SSH.